TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 - Medium: 72-83
 - Easy: 60-71

-Some instruments don't adhere to these ranges though, and may use more ranges, different ranges, or even dedicated tracks for each difficulty (or a single track for all of them).
+Some instruments don't adhere to these ranges though, and may use more ranges, different ranges, or even dedicated tracks for each difficulty.
 Some may also specify all-difficulty markers within the range of a specific difficulty, but these never conflict with notes.

 ### Other Track Data